kchen4028/kchen4028.github.io/_posts/2025-04-08-HTB-Forest.md

 ```
 ### root.txt file found

-That is it, we have successfully found both user.txt and root.txt files that the box is asking for by escalating to Domain/Enterprise admin on the domain controller, primarily by abusing the open Kerberos service and kerberos-preauthentication disabled.
+That is it, we have successfully found both user.txt and root.txt files that the box is asking for by escalating to Domain/Enterprise admin on the domain controller, primarily by abusing the DC that allows anonymous LDAP binds and an open Kerberos service that contains accounts with Kerberos pre-authentication disabled.